 Refined sugar-free: Stick to using coconut sugar, date sugar, or organic pure cane sugar.
 I haven’t tried this with pure maple syrup, but as I test it I will update.

 RECOMMENDED EQUIPMENT: I love either of these Gold OXO Muffin Tin or USA Pan Muffin Tin, and these parchment paper muffin liners, and this 4 tablespoons trigger scooper (affiliate links).
-For more of my favorite cooking tools, shop my kitchen essentials.

 Nutrition information is calculated using 1 cup all-purpose unbleached flour and 1 cup whole-grain flour.

 FOLLOW TSV on Facebook, Instagram, Pinterest, or RSS for more updates and inspiration!

 Thank you Julie the muffins turn out great our son is vegan and I wanted to 😮 surprise him and my husband and I was surprised they are very good.
 Thanks june

 How come you don’t need a egg replacement in this recipe like flax egg?